 Get your salon off to a flying start this year with this two step approach:

 Step One: With the benefit of hindsight you can now prepare your 12 month Marketing Plan.
-You’ll find a free detailed guide here.
+Members will find a free detailed guide here.

 Step Two: Now kick-start your day-to-day marketing implementation with these five hands-on ideas:

 - Create a simple weekly actions’ calendar.
 You’ll find a template with the Marketing Plan Guide I just mentioned.

 - Resolve to measure your promotional activity on a weekly/monthly basis and per campaign.